-I’ve categorized these books so that you can choose the one that works best for your personal learning style and time constraints.
-You'll also find pros, cons, and overall summaries for each of the AP Human Geography books so you can look at their specific qualities and make a more informed decision about which way you want to throw your hard-earned cash!
+I've categorized these books so that you can choose the one that works best for your personal learning style and time constraints.
+You'll also find pros, cons, and overall summaries for each of the AP Human Geography books.
+This way, you can look at their specific qualities and make a more informed decision about which way you want to throw your hard-earned cash!

 Best Overall Review Book

-Cracking the AP Human Geography Exam (Princeton Review)
+The Princeton Review's Cracking the AP Human Geography Exam, 2020 Edition

 - Two complete practice tests with answer explanations